Coombs Test - Indirect

 What is Coombs Test - Indirect used for?

-The Indirect Coombs Test (ICT) is done:
+The Coombs Test - Indirect is done:

 Interpreting Coombs Test - Indirect results